pulumi/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/api-gateway.md

     },
 });

-// Create a REST API that invokes the Lambda Function const api = new apigateway.RestAPI("api", {
+// Define an endpoint that invokes a lambda to handle requests const api = new apigateway.RestAPI("api", {
     routes: [{
         path: "/",